bartenbach/pumpkins_pool/README.md

 ### Sign me up! 🌎
 To delegate stake to Pumpkin's Pool and start earning rewards, use `DsiG71AvUHUEo9rMMHqM9NAWQ6ptguRAHyot6wGzLJjx` or check out one of the links below.

-If you're not sure how to get started, you can always use the [Phantom Wallet](https://phantom.app/) app on a supported cellphone or browser.
-You can then:
+If you're not sure how to get started, you can always use [Phantom Wallet](https://phantom.app/):
 1. Follow [this guide](https://phantom.app/blog/solana-staking-in-just-3-clicks) and search for Pumpkin's Pool
 2. Celebrate! 🙌 You're not only earning the most competitive APY in the game, but you're helping make the planet a better place!